-is composed of many-body interaction terms that we write explicitly for truncation number $N_T=1$ to emphasize the nontrivial multi-magnon interactions present even in this lowest order of truncated HP transformation.
-Using the bosonic operator $\hat{a}^\dagger$ represented by an infinite matrix
+is composed of many-particle interacting terms that we write explicitly for truncation number $N_T=1$ to emphasize how nontrivial multi-boson interactions arise even in this lowest order truncated HP transformation.
+The bosonic operator $\hat{a}^\dagger$ is represented by an infinite matrix